 Rami Gabriel composes original music within and across traditions, he also performs professionally on Oud and Guitar.

 As an oud player, Rami studied with Dr. Scott Marcus, Dr. Eric Ederer, Dr. Alfred Gemil (Cairo), Osama Zeadan (Cairo), Mehmet Bitmez (Istanbul), and William Shaheen.
 His repertoire draws from Middle Eastern Classical, i.e. wasla and taqsim, traditions.
 He also performs repertoire from the Golden age of Arabic music, with a focus on Egyptian and Lebanese folk and pop songs from the 1950s and ’60s, in takht or solo settings.

 On the acoustic guitar, Rami performs early jazz and country blues.
-You might catch him with Alfonso Ponticelli and Swing Gitan.
+You might catch him at the Green Mill with Alfonso Ponticelli and Swing Gitan.

 Past performances include: Disney Hall in Los Angeles, CA (Glenn Branca, Symphony 13); WBEZ Chicago Public Radio; Chicago World Music Festival; Green Mill cocktail lounge; Chicago Cultural Center, The International Society for Improvised Music conference, the Midwinter, Summer and Art in the Barn Midwest Gypsy Swing fests in Madison, WI.
 Old Town School of Folk music – Maurer hall, The Hideout, The Empty Bottle, Rosa’s Blues Lounge, Mayne Stage.

 His record of original compositions and Jazz standards, Guitar for a living, was released in June 2017, Musicians on the album include: Stephen T. Asma, Nick Coventry, Jonathan Doyle (on jug), Alex Hall, Miles Jay, Scott Ligon, K.C.
 McDonough, Joel Paterson, Jake Sanders, and N. Shawaf.